open/close all folders

 Lord Robert Arryn

 - Authority in Name Only: Even though he has all his faculties back, Robin is still a child and thus needs a regent, especially for the upcoming Long Night.
 Thus, his new Parental Substitute Yohn Royce is taking on his responsibilities until he reaches his majority.

 - Medication Tampering: His "medicine" was actually poison made by Lysa and Littlefinger's pet maester to make him reliant on them.

 Lady Lysa Arryn

 Lysa Arryn née Tully

-In the Blood: Many people seem to think that Stannis's decision to burn Shireen was his Targaryen blood finally acting up, among them Renly.
+- It Runs in the Family: Many people seem to think that Stannis's decision to burn Shireen was his Targaryen blood finally acting up, among them Renly.
 Readers also note that Robert's irrational hatred for all Targaryens, not just Rhaegar and Aerys, is possibly his form of Targaryen madness as well.